The Woolwich: Regional expansion begins

 Slowly, the Woolwich was beginning to think of expansion.
 In 1911, it opened accounts with other banks in anticipation of widening the source of deposits.
-Although interrupted by World War I in 1917 it decided to appoint special agents in provinces.
+Although interrupted by the First World War in 1917 it decided to appoint special agents in provinces.
 The first of these was in nearby Chatham, Kent but it was not until the early 1920s that the Woolwich began a programme of branch expansion, slowly at first but then accelerating.
 A city office was opened in 1923, followed by Croydon in 1924, Ilford in 1925 and Romford in 1927.
 In 1928, three were opened including Southampton and six in 1929, with branches now in bigger cities, e.g. Bristol, Manchester and Belfast.
 A further 17 branches were opened in the 1930s, Dundee, Cardiff, and Liverpool indicating the geographical spread.
 Assets grew from £1.7m in 1919 to around £36m at the onset of the Second World War.

 Branch expansion resumed immediately after the War and a regional organization was established in 1946.
 Three small societies had also been absorbed during the War: the Gosport and Alverstoke; Guildford and District Equitable, and Andover Mutual.
 However, the corporate history finishes in 1947, at the end of the Woolwich’s centenary, and detail is limited thereafter.
 Organic growth took assets up to £100m by the mid-1950s.